LoganWolfe/pool-simulator/README.md

 ![Image of Pool Simulation](https://github.com/Lmwolfe19/pool-simulation/blob/7ecfcbe78d0e1c9598630ce6d4f47b44bc351834/Pool%20Simulation.png)

-This program simulates a game of pool using real-world physics such as friction, reflection, velocity, and more.
+This program simulates a game of pool using real-world physics, accounting for friction, reflection, velocity, and more.
 The input format for each ball (each on its own line in a text file) is as follows:
 > [Ball #]  [X-Coordinate]  [Y-Coordinate]  [X-Velocity]  [Y-Velocity]